barthap/expo-music-picker/README.md

 Run `npx pod-install` after installing the npm package.

 ## Configuration for Android 🤖

+> This is only required for usage in bare React Native apps.

 This package automatically adds the `READ_EXTERNAL_STORAGE` permission.
 It is used when picking music from the phone's library.